JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

      Generic types are safer, easier to use, and more expressive than raw types.

      If your class operates on a type, make the class generic — don’t stop halfway.

+30. Item 30: Favor generic methods

+    library-core/src/test/java/com/library/util/GenericMethodsTest.java

+    A generic method can serve all types with one implementation — no duplication, no casts.

+    Generic methods, like generic types, are safer and easier to use than their non-generic counterparts.

+    If a method’s functionality is independent of the class’s type, make it a generic static method.